scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 Another mechanism is BGP mutlipath {{RFC7911}}, focus on providing a backup path.
 However, it does not allow end hosts to select end to end path, and it faces scalability concerns  typical of BGP, as discussed in the above mentioned RFC.
 Such concerns motivate an alternative approach as SCION.

 - *Hop by hop path authorization.* SCION packets can only be forwarded along authorized segments.
 This is achieved thanks to message authentication codes (MACs) within each hop field.
 During beaconing, each AS control's plane creates MACs, that are then verified at forwarding.
 This gives end hosts strong guarantees about the path where the data is routed.
-Other approaches, as BGPSec ({{RFC8205}}), suffer from challenges with scalability, and introduce circular dependencies [137] and global kill switches [441]
+Other approaches, as BGPSec ({{RFC8205}}), suffer from challenges with scalability, introduce circular dependencies {{COOPER2013}} and global kill switches {{ROTHENBERGER2017}}.
-TODO: if we keep this, add citations from book

 - *Scalability.* SCION beaconing algorithm is around two orders of magnitude more efficient than BGP due to the following reasons: the routing process is divided in a process within each ISD and one inter-ISD, SCION beaconing does not need to iteratively converge, SCION makes AS-based announcements instead of BGP’s prefix-based announcements.
 Please refer to {{KRAHENBUHL2022}} for an in-depth study of SCION's scalability.